Otto Günsche: Post-war and death

-He was imprisoned in Moscow and Bautzen in East Germany and released on 2 May 1956.
+Before sentencing, Günsche was held in the NKVD special camp No. 48 for high-ranked POWs.
+He served his sentence in Sverdlovsk, transferred to Bautzen prison in East Germany in 1955, and released on 2 May 1956.
 During imprisonment, Günsche and Linge were primary sources for Operation Myth, the biography of Hitler which was prepared for Joseph Stalin.
+According to Soviet officers, Linge collaborated freely, while Günsche did not and reportedly even resorted to threats "to bring Linge round to his point of view".
 The dossier was edited by officers of the Soviet NKVD (later superseded by the MVD, separate from the agency of the KGB, formed in 1954).
-The report was received by Stalin on 30 December 1949.
-The report was published in book form in 2005 under the title: The Hitler Book: The Secret Dossier Prepared for Stalin from the Interrogations of Hitler's Personal Aides.
+The report was received by Stalin on 30 December 1949 (and published in 2005 as The Hitler Book).